Lock for Android v2 Configuration

 - setDefaultDatabaseConnection(String): Defines which will be the default Database connection.
 This is useful if your application has many Database connections configured.

 ): Shows a second screen with extra fields for the user to complete after the username/email and password were completed in the sign up screen.
-Values submitted this way will be attached to the user profile in
+Values submitted this way can be stored in the user profile using either a root attribute or the

 - setTermsURL(String): Allows to customize the Terms of Service URL.
 Defaults to